 Colab (short for Collaboratory) is Google’s free platform which enables users to code in Python.
 It is a Jupyter Notebook-based cloud service, provided by Google.
 This platform allows us to train the Machine Learning models directly in the cloud and all for free.
 Google Colab does whatever your Jupyter Notebook does and a bit more, i.e. you can use GPU and TPU for free.
 Some of Google Colab’s advantages include quick installation and real-time sharing of Notebooks between users.

-However, when loading a CSV file it requires to write some extra line of codes.
+However, loading a CSV file requires writing some extra lines of codes.
 In this article, we will be discussing three different ways to load a CSV file and store it in a pandas dataframe.
 To get started, sign in to your Google Account, and then go to “https://colab.research.google.com” and click on “New Notebook”.

 Ways to import CSV

 Load data from local drive

 To upload the file from the local drive write the following code in the cell and run it

 you will get a screen as,

 Click on “choose files”, then select and download the CSV file from your local drive.
 Later write the following code snippet to import it into a pandas dataframe.

 It is the easiest way to upload a CSV file in Colab.
 For this go to the dataset in your GitHub repository, and then click on “View Raw”.
 Copy the link to the raw dataset and pass it as a parameter to the read_csv() in pandas to get the dataframe.